 Centre for Information Science

-Based in the Department of Library and Information Science, the Centre for Information Science (CIS) is our vehicle for research and scholarship.
+The Centre for Information Science (CIS) is our vehicle for research and scholarship.
 CIS continues the tradition of information science as an academic discipline, which has been present at City, University of London since the teaching of this subject was established in 1961.

 As the contemporary world faces unprecedented changes in our information and knowledge environment, our research studies the impact of technology, economics, and socio-cultural values on the processes of information communication, so that we can understand how people, organisations and communities can benefit from access to, and understanding of information, to support fair and prosperous societies.